Paperspace/Docs/data/data-overview/private-datasets-repository/public-datasets-repository.md

 # Public Datasets Repository

-{% hint style="warning" %}
-This feature is only available in the managed Gradient version.
-{% endhint %}

 A read-only collection of sample datasets datasets are provided for free for use within Gradient notebooks.

 ### List of Public Datasets